kishism/shellflower/README.md

 `git-pushup` — Push your commits to GitHub and automatically open the repository page in your default browser

+`whoami` — A fun one-liner tool that displays your current Git username, active branch, remote repository URL, and the latest commit message.

 ## MIT License

 MIT License